Ombre Brow Pigment Changing Colour In Australian Sun

 close up ombre brow healed detail

 To be honest, the Australian sun isn’t exactly gentle on your cosmetic tattoo, and it’s something that your ombre brows really notice.
-Even the most beautifully healed brows can start to fade faster if they get daily UV exposure, spend too much time at the beach or playing sport, or just get caught up in a quick “walk the dog” that somehow ends up being an hour.
+The question of how a UV eyebrow tattoo in Australia holds up under real-world conditions is one a lot of clients raise, and even the most beautifully healed brows can start to fade faster if they get daily UV exposure, spend too much time at the beach or playing sport, or just get caught up in a quick “walk the dog” that somehow ends up being an hour.
+The big risk for most clients isn’t that dramatic colour disaster.
+Its a gradual ombre brow fade that a lot of Australians just assume is “normal ageing”, when in fact the sun, the skincare, and habits like ignoring swimming restrictions after a hybrid brow tattoo are all accelerating the fade rate.

 How UV Breaks Down Pigment

 The thing is, UV radiation can break down pigment particles over time, and that’s one reason why powder ombre sun exposure matters so much more than a lot of people think.
-As it happens, UV can pick on some tones over others, so the brow just starts to look a little cooler, a little warmer, a bit lighter or just less even altogether.
+Understanding how long hybrid brows look dark after a session helps set realistic expectations, because UV can pick on some tones over others, so the brow just starts to look a little cooler, a little warmer, a bit lighter or just less even altogether.
 That’s basically what happens to a lot of my clients who love Pilates, walking, netball, or just driving without any SPF for their permanent makeup.
+In real life, I see this most with people who spend a lot of time in the sun doing the things they love, but don’t really think about their sunscreen – and this applies just as much to those considering hybrid brows with minimal eyebrow hair, where every bit of pigment retention matters.
+Their brows are out in the open, gettin’ all the sun they can handle.

 Why Ashy Tones Come Up